The Greenhouse | Bridging Generations Through Design

 In the second edition of The Greenhouse, we will explore the theory and practice of how design can foster connection across generations.
 Our guest speaker and esteemed CCD Fellow, Erin Peavey, founder of the PANACHe Method, will introduce us to the foundational dimensions of design that enhance social bonds.
 Erin will also present us with an inspiring challenge: how can design actively support intergenerational connection?

 And here’s where you come in!
 Erin is joining forces with CCD to ask our community to share examples of inspiring spaces for intergenerational connection.
-By filling out this Google Form, you can contribute descriptions and photos of spaces where different generations come together in meaningful ways.
+By filling out the Registration Form, you can contribute descriptions and photos of spaces where different generations come together in meaningful ways.
 These contributions will shape a follow-up article that keeps this conversation alive beyond the event itself.
 Help us showcase the best ideas and celebrate spaces that connect us all—your input matters!

 Event Details